Code-Institute-Submissions/shaff600-Portfolio/README.md

   -   <a href="https://getwaves.io/"> Get Waves  </a>
 		  -	This tool was used to generate an SVG for the curved backgrounds of the website.
 	-   <a href="https://coolors.co/"> Coolors </a>
-			- Online color scheme allowed to create a palette of colors which was used for the website
+			- Online color scheme allowed to create a palette of colors which was used for the website.
 	-  <a href="https://www.bitmoji.com/"> Bitmoji</a>
 			- Online tool for a personal emoji
 	-   <a href="https://fontawesome.com/"> Font Awesome</a>
-			- This tool provided icons throughout the website to aid UX
+			- This tool provided icons throughout the website to aid UX.
 	-   <a href="https://getbootstrap.com/docs/4.1/getting-started/introduction/"> Bootstrap Documentation </a>
-			- Documentation provided code for the components of the website such as card stack for layout of projects section
+			- Documentation provided code for the components of the website such as card stack for layout of projects section.

 # Testing
 ### HTML